All Israel

 11:35 - IDF intercepted a drone from the east

-The IDF said that following sirens that sounded in a number of areas in northern Israel between 10:59 and 11:05, a UAV that was launched toward Israeli territory from the east was intercepted by the IAF.
+The IDF said that following sirens that sounded in a number of areas in northern Israel between 10:59 and 11:05, a UAV that was launched toward Israeli territory from the east was intercepted by the Israeli Air Force.

-Sirens regarding rocket and missile launches were activated due to the possibility of falling shrapnel from the interception.
+Sirens warning of rocket and missile launches were activated due to the potential risk of falling shrapnel from interception efforts.

 10:40 - Over 2,000 Israelis temporarily homeless due to missile strikes on Monday